TaxFoundation/international-tax-competitiveness-index/source_documentation.md

 ### `net_wealth`: KPMG, "Belgium – New Tax on Resident and Nonresident Individuals’ Securities Accounts," Feb.
 8, 2016, https://home.kpmg/xx/en/home/insights/2018/02/flash-alert-2018-024.html.

 ## Canada

+### `vat_rate`: The Canadian PST/GST/HST tax rate is the average of all Canadian province tax rates (weighted by population), see Retail Council of Canada, "Sales Tax Rates by Province," https://www.retailcouncil.org/resources/quick-facts/sales-tax-rates-by-province/.

 ### `capital_gains_rate` Only 50% of capital gains are taxable.
 The applicable top personal income tax on capital gains is the average of top marginal combined rates on ordinary income among the provinces divided in half.